2024-2028 Schedule of Tolls

 A few things people often expect to find in a toll schedule but which are governed elsewhere:

-- The $25 E-ZPass deposit is set by the Ohio E-ZPass program, not by the rate schedule.
-The deposit is fully refundable on account closure and unchanged since the program launched.
+- The $25 E-ZPass initial deposit is set by the Ohio E-ZPass program, not by the rate schedule.
+It is a prepaid balance your tolls draw from; any unused balance is refunded on account closure.
+A one-time $3 activation charge also applies.

-- The $0.75 monthly maintenance fee is also program policy, not part of the toll schedule.
+- The $0.75 monthly transponder lease fee is also program policy, not part of the toll schedule.
 It is automatically waived in any month with 30 or more single trips.

-- The lost-ticket penalty is not a separate fee.
-It is the maximum cash-rate full-route toll, charged when a cash driver cannot present an entry ticket.
-For Class 1 that is $27.75 even on a short trip.
+- The lost-ticket charge is not a separate fee.
+It is the maximum cash fare for the ticketed section, charged when a cash driver cannot present an entry ticket.
+For Class 1 that is $20.00 even on a short trip.

 FAQ